The Car Tour: Background

 In April and June they extended the tour into November 2022, with dates added in the United States and England, as well as Latin America.
 On 9 August, the band played live in Istanbul.
 This was the tour's opening performance, and the Arctic Monkeys' first performance since 2019.
 No new songs were debuted until their performance at Zürich OpenAir Festival on 23 August, where they played "I Ain't Quite Where I Think I Am".
 Other tracks debuted during their first leg of tour include "Mr. Schwartz", "Big Ideas" and "The Car", alongside singles, "There'd Better Be A Mirrorball" and "Body Paint".
 In June 2022 the band announced shows in Australia, with support from Australian bands, Mildlife, DMA's and The Buoys.

 Their stadium tour was announced in September 2022, with dates in the UK, Ireland, North America, and Central Europe, finalizing in September 2023.
 Further European dates were added on December.
 The bands first ever tour of Asia was announced a few days later.
 The band also headlined several music festivals, including Sziget Festival, Lowlands, Pukkelpop, Rock en Seine, Reading and Leeds, Corona Capital, Rock Werchter, Bilbao BBK Live, NOS Alive, and different iterations of Primavera Sound and Falls Festival.
+In April 2023, the band announced two shows at Foro Sol in Mexico.
 For the tour, the group are joined by longtime touring members Tom Rowley, Davey Latter, and Tyler Parkford.

+On June 19 the band had to cancel their show in Dublin due to Turner suffering from acute laryngitis.
+This marked the second time the band had to cancel shows for this reason, as Turner was also suffering from the illness during the AM Tour in 2013, which led to the postponement of three shows, on November of that year.
+The cancellation came ahead of the band headlining the Glastonbury Festival that weekend, leading to doubts over their ability to perform at the festival, with some media outlets even publishing informative pieces on the illness, in order to guess if Turner would be able to sing by that time.
+Hours before their set was supposed to take place, Glastonbury co-organiser, Emily Eavis, confirmed the band were ready to play that night.
+Two months later the band announced four shows in Ireland, to compensate for the cancelled gig in Dublin.
+Their show in the city on 19 October 2023 will be the last of the tour.
+On their first show in Ireland the band was accompanied by a string section, which appeared on all the songs from The Car, but also on the tracks "505" and "Do I Wanna Know?"